 Except as specifically described in this Agreement, the Developer has not made or (a) created and will not make or create or suffer to be made or created any total or partial sale, assignment, conveyance, or lease, or any trust or power, or transfer in any other mode or form of or with respect to this Agreement or the Development Property or any part thereof or any interest therein, or any contract or agreement to do any of the same, to any person or entity (collectively, a "Transfer"), without the prior written approval of the Authority's Board of Commissioners and the City Council.
-The term "Transfer" does not include (i) encumbrances made or granted by way of security for, and only for, the purpose of obtaining construction, interim or permanent financing necessary to enable the Developer or any successor in interest to the Development Property or to construct the Minimum Improvements or component thereof; (ii) any lease, license, easement or similar arrangement entered into in the ordinary course of business related to operation of the Minimum Improvements; or (iii) a transfer of any ownership interest in the Developer in accordance with the terms of the Developer's partnership agreement.
+The term "Transfer" does not include (i) an assignment of this Agreement and/or the Development Property to a partnership in which the Developer or an entity wholly owned by the Developer is the general partner; (ii) encumbrances made or granted by way of security for, and only for, the purpose of obtaining construction, interim or permanent financing necessary to enable the Developer or any successor in interest to the Development Property or to construct the Minimum Improvements or component thereof; (iii) any lease, license, easement or similar arrangement entered into in the ordinary course of business related to operation of the Minimum Improvements; or (iv) a transfer of any ownership interest in the Developer in accordance with the terms of the Developer's partnership agreement.
 The Developer may effect a Transfer of the Development Property to an Affiliate without approval by the Authority and the City provided that the Developer submit to the Authority and the City an assignment and assumption executed by the Affiliate in accordance with paragraph (b)(2) below.